 - Jer 6:16 | Thus saith the LORD, Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls.
 But they said, We will not walk therein.

-Complete understanding of the holy scriptures requires the spirit of the Most High (Yahawah, being his true name in Hebrew, meaning “He is” or “He exists”) in the name of his only begotten Son (Yahawashi, being the Son’s true name in Hebrew meaning “He delivers”) to be directly dealing with an Israelite (Yasharahla, being the title of an Israelite in Hebrew, meaning “He is a prince of the power”).
-Accordingly one of the many titles of the only begotten Son is the “Word of God”.
-In order to aid in understanding, Hebrew Israelites examine the etymology of words and their Hebrew origins (Greek in certain instances).
-Solely relying on the English language and modern terminology results in misunderstanding; the meaning of words change overtime and translation into English distorts the original meaning.
+A complete understanding of the holy scriptures requires the spirit of the Most High, Yahawah (meaning “He is” or “He exists”) in the name of his only begotten Son, Yahawashi (meaning “He delivers”) to be directly dealing with an Israelite.
+One of the many titles of the only begotten Son is the “Word of God” and we as Hebrew Israelites can benefit from examining the etymology of words in our Holy Bible.
+Solely relying on the English language often results in misunderstanding of the original Hebrew language (Greek in some cases) because the meaning of words change overtime and translation into English distorts the original meaning.

 Researching history is another important avenue for understanding, such as ancient customs.
 Yahwashi (the Messiah) and his apostles would often convey lessons by comparison with certain customs in the time period they lived.

 For example in Revelation 2:17, Yahwashi states he will give unto his elect a white stone.
 The stone, translated from the Greek ψῆφος, references a custom in Roman courts of justice in which the accused were condemned by black pebbles and the acquitted by white.

 Through this research we have a more complete understanding of the verse and the nature of salvation that awaits the elect of Yasharahla.